Axion detection via superfluid $^3$He ferromagnetic phase and quantum measurement techniques: Axion detection

 This squeezing reduces the noise $\Delta\hat{X}$.

 When this squeezed state receives the signal photon from the cavity, the state is displaced in the phase of the signal photon (from the second figure to the third figure in \cref{fig:XYdist}).
-Because the noise has been suppressed by a factor $1/\sqrt{G_s}$, the signal-to-noise ratio is enhanced by a factor $\sqrt{G_s}$.
+Because the noise has been suppressed by a factor $1/\sqrt{G_s}$, the signal-to-noise ratio is enhanced by a factor $\sqrt{G_s}$ compared to the case without squeezing.
 The second JPA called AMP squeezes the displaced state $(\hat{X}_{o, m}, \hat{Y}_{o, m})$.
 This JPA amplifies the state in the $X$ direction, the opposite direction to the SQ, and we get the output state $(\hat{X}_{\text{out}, m}, \hat{Y}_{\text{out}, m})$.
 Defining the squeezing parameter of the AMP JPA as $G_a$, we get

 Note that this second squeezing does not affect the signal-to-noise ratio because it amplifies both the signal and noise at the same time.
 Instead, the AMP JPA plays a role in overwhelming the noise added by the following circuits, including the amplifier.